kdails/SI507_project4/README.md

 - this file also creates a csv file after creating a database with the returned data.

+<h3> How is the database & it's tables organized in db_setup.py? </h3>

+- Parks table with attributes of: Id, Name of the park, description of the park from nps.gov as well as Location and Type of park.

+- States table with attributes of: State Abbreviation (AL, MA, MI), State full name as well as the URL.

+- Association Table using the ID's of Parks and States to align a many to many relationship.

 <h3>In order for this code to run, you must clone my repository to your local machine.
 Start off and place it right onto your mac desktop.</h3>